juanarzola/ASAStrings/README.md

 # ASAStrings
 Translations for the [AlwaysShowApprovals Baldur's Gate 3 mod](https://www.nexusmods.com/baldursgate3/mods/4675/).
-Pull requests welcome for the languages:
+Pull requests and issues welcome with translations for the languages:

 ```
 spanish